Everything You Want To Know About Scallops

 What I particularly like about scallops is they are very versatile and can be prepared in many ways, from simple searing and grilling to sautéing, deep frying, stir-frying, and baking.
 I have even prepared scallops in soups, stews, and risotto.

 As with many delicacies, many stories and traditions have grown up around the scallop.
 You may have heard the term "Coquille de St. Jacques."

 While this names a classic scallop preparation, it also translates to "St. James' shell."
 St. James the Greater was a disciple of Jesus and is the Patron Saint of Spain.

-Pilgrims traveling to his shrine carried a scallop shell with them to signify that they were making a pilgrimage.
+Pilgrims traveling to his shrine carried a scallop shell to signify they were making a pilgrimage.
 At stops along the way on his pilgrimage, the pilgrim was offered what food he could scoop up in his shell.

-The scallop shell is symmetrical and quite beautiful, and as such is often found in motifs both decorative and religious.
-At some time, the scallop shell was linked with fertility, and it often shows up in classical art along with images of beautiful and desirable women.
+The scallop shell is symmetrical and quite beautiful.
+It is often found in motifs, both decorative and religious.
+At some time, the scallop shell was linked with fertility, often appearing in classical art and images of beautiful and desirable women.
 A notable example of this is Boticelli's The Birth Of Venus.